dife-bioinformatics/metaKEGG/README.md

 ## Getting started

-After successfully installing metaKEGG, you can use it two ways.
+After successfully installing metaKEGG, you can use it by importing the library.

 ### Programmatic/Library usage

-Import the class

 The Pipeline class requires global arguments for instantiation.